-The shares of common stock offered by this prospectus are issuable upon the exercise of common stock purchase warrants.
+The shares of common stock offered by this prospectus are issuable upon the exercise of common stock purchase warrants or the conversion of senior secured convertible debentures.
 As such, if a selling stockholder exercises all or any portion of its warrants on a cash basis, we will receive the aggregate exercise price paid by such selling stockholder in connection with any such warrant exercise.
-The maximum amount of proceeds we would receive upon the exercise of all the warrants on a cash basis would be approximately \$747,000.00.
-However, the selling stockholders may also exercise their warrants through a cashless exercise.
+The maximum amount of proceeds we would receive upon the exercise of all the warrants on a cash basis would be approximately \$14,525,000.
+However, certain of the selling stockholders may also exercise their warrants through a cashless exercise.
 In the event a selling stockholder exercises a warrant through a cashless exercise, we will not receive any proceeds from such exercise.
 We expect to use the proceeds received from the exercise of the warrants, if any, for general working capital purposes.